 [M] 306.5.1 Sloped roofs.
-Where appliances are installed on a roof having a slope of three units vertical in 12 units horizontal (25 percent slope) or greater and having an edge more than 30 inches (762 mm) above grade at such edge, a level platform shall be provided on each side of the appliance to which access is required for service, repair or maintenance.
-The platform shall not be less than 30 inches (762 mm) in any dimension and shall be provided with guards.
+Where appliances, equipment, fans or other components that require service are installed on a roof having a slope of 3 units vertical in 12 units horizontal (25-percent slope) or greater and having an edge more than 30 inches (762 mm) above grade at such edge, a level platform shall be provided on each side of the appliance or equipment to which access is required for service, repair or maintenance.
+The platform shall be not less than 30 inches (762 mm) in any dimension and shall be provided with guards.
 The guards shall extend not less than 42 inches (1067 mm) above the platform, shall be constructed so as to prevent the passage of a 21-inch-diameter (533 mm) sphere and shall comply with the loading requirements for guards specified in the International Building Code.
+Access shall not require walking on roofs having a slope greater than 4 units vertical in 12 units horizontal (33-percent slope).
+Where access involves obstructions greater than 30 inches (762 mm) in height, such obstructions shall be provided with ladders installed in accordance with Section 306.5 or stairs installed in accordance with the requirements specified in the International Building Code in the path of travel to and from appliances, fans or equipment requiring service.

 [M] 306.5.2 Electrical requirements.
-A receptacle outlet shall be provided at or near the equipment location in accordance with the International Code Council Electrical Code-Administrative Provisions.
+A receptacle outlet shall be provided at or near the appliance location in accordance with NFPA 70.